dcorns/spa-scaffold/README.md

 main.js is where the application is kicked off and tied together.
 Only startup requirements should be found or invoked here.
 If this file breaks, everything breaks.

 `router.js`
 router.js is responsible for displaying the view and invoking its controller code, if any.
-You probably want to leave it alone.
+You probably will not want to modify this file.

+#####The Views
+Create the views using html partials and saving them in the app/views folder.
+During the build process, the html files in the app/views folder are compiled into a view object which is then saved to the `js/build/views.js` file.
+This file exports the object to the application.

 #####The directory structure:
 #####The root contains Gruntfile.js, index.html, package.json and server.js